 pattern: "{controller=Home}/{action=Index}/{id?}");

-Now you can apply this CORS policy per action or per controller.
+Now apply this CORS policy per action or per controller.

 [EnableCors("MyPolicy")]